Quarts to Grams Conversion Calculator

 The actual weight of a quart will vary depending on the density of the material.
 The table below shows how many grams of various wet and dry ingredients are in a quart.

-The US liquid quart is a unit of fluid volume equal to one fourth of a gallon, two pints, or four cups.
 The liquid quart should not be confused with the dry quart (US) or the imperial quart, which are different units.
+However, when someone refers to a volume in quarts, they typically mean the US liquid quart.

 The quart is a US customary unit of volume.
 Quarts can be abbreviated as qt; for example, 1 quart can be written as 1 qt.